shrif-web/web_hw_fall2021/ReadME.md

 >
 > sql.Open("postgres", connStr)

-If user asked for ID of its Hash (method=get), we seach database with this command:
+If user asked for ID of it's Hash (method=get), we seach database with this command:
 > db.QueryRow("SELECT \"Key\" FROM public.\"Train\" where \"Hash\" = '" + Input + "'").Scan(&Key)

 If we had error, it means that we don't have any data with the given Hash and we will responde "No record found", otherwise we will respond the user's key.